herrmoody/c4lmetrics/new-metrics.md

 After all this processing the line in the CSV file is now *date*, *userid* and *platform*, and you will have hundreds or thousands of lines like this:

     2021-06-30,29007019999999,JSTOR

+This line represents one *use* of JSTOR.
+I define a *use* of a platform as one individual using that platform on a given day.
+How *much* they used it does not matter, what matters is that they used it at all.

 If you don't use EZProxy then any data cleaning that gets you to this stage will set you up for what's next.